tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% docs dim_user_location_sk %}

 A surrogate key for the attributes of the user location.
+This is built as a conceptual [dimension](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/dimension-table-structure/) and can be used to build a dimension table to limit the number of columns on a fact table.

+{% enddocs %}

+{% docs prep_billing_account %}

+Prep model for merging the billing accounts data from both Zuora and CDot sources.
+This model will be used as a source model for creating `dim_billing_account` core business data object downstream.

+{% enddocs %}

+{% docs dim_billing_account_sk %}

-This is built as a conceptual [dimension](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/dimension-table-structure/) and can be used to build a dimension table to limit the number of columns on a fct table.
+A surrogate key that uniquely identifes each row of the billing account table.
+This is built as a conceptual [dimension](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/dimension-table-structure/) and can be used to build a dimension table to limit the number of columns on a fact table.

 {% enddocs %}